 The less sugar you have to use when running your marathon the better you are going to feel when you are racing.
 It is as simple as that.

-The problem when it comes to marathoning is knowing how to train and how hard to push to not use too much of this valuable physiological asset when racing.
-It is much better to use fat stores (which we have a ton of) rather then carbohydrates (which are limited).
+The problem when it comes to marathoning is knowing how to train.
+Furthermore, how hard to push to not use too much of this valuable physiological asset when racing.
+Remember, it is much better to use fat stores rather than carbohydrates.

-Don’t think your going to get anywhere in a car without putting in the gas.
+Don't think you're going to get anywhere in a car without putting in the gas.

 You are a ferrari so you want to ensure you are putting in the right fluids in training and during the race so you perform like one of the most pristine, powerful car models on the road.